- Part 1 – Request-Response, HTTP Basics, and Networking (separate page)

 - Revocation – the certificate must not be revoked.

 Types of certificates – there are different types of certificates for different use cases.
 All certificates are essentially the same, but some of the certificate fields control how a certificate can be used:

 - Server Certificates – when linked to a private key, these certificates enable encrypted HTTP.

-- CA Certificates – used by a SSL client to verify the CA signatures contained within a Server Certificate.
+- Certificate Authority (CA) Certificates – used by a SSL client to verify the CA signatures contained within a Server Certificate.

 - Client Certificates – used by clients to authenticate the client machine or user to the web server.
-Requires a private key on the client side.
+Requires a certificate and private key on the client side.

 - SAML Certificate – self-signed certificate exchanged to a different organization to authenticate SAML Messages (federation).

 - Code Signing Certificate – developers use this certificate to digitally sign the applications they developed.

 Digital Signatures – Signatures are used to verify that a file has not been modified in any way.
 A Hashing Algorithm (e.g. SHA256) produces a hash of the file.
 A Private Key encrypts the hash.
 When a machine receives the signed file, the receiving machine generates its own hash of the file.
 Then it decrypts the file’s signature using the signer’s Public Key and compares the hash in the file with the hash that the receiving machine generated.
 If the computed hash matches the hash in the signature, then the file has not been modified.